syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/AutomationId.md

 {% endtabs %}

-## Automation Id for template content
+## AutomationId for template content

 To access the template elements from script, set the `AutomationId` directly to the template view from the sample level.